Particle shells from relativistic bubble walls: Gravitational waves from free-streaming shells

-is converted into plasma excitations due to the presence of the friction pressure.
-When $\kappa_{\phi} \simeq 1$ in Eq.~\eqref{eq:kappa_phi}, the latent heat is dominantly kept in the scalar field gradients stored in bubble walls.
+\paragraph{Bubble wall contribution.} When $\kappa_{\phi} \simeq 1$ in Eq.~\eqref{eq:kappa_phi}, the latent heat is dominantly kept in the scalar field gradients stored in bubble walls.
 GWs arising from scalar field gradients were initially calculated under the ``envelope'' approximation, where the assumption was that walls are infinitely thin and the parts that collided were disregarded \cite{Kamionkowski:1993fg,Caprini:2007xq, Huber:2008hg,Jinno:2016vai,Weir:2016tov}.
-Subsequently, the inclusion of collided parts into the analysis through the ``bulk flow'' model, both at the analytical \cite{Jinno:2017fby} and numerical levels \cite{Konstandin:2017sat,Lewicki:2020jiv,Lewicki:2020azd,Cutting:2020nla}, revealed that the continuous propagation of these infinitely thin shells leads to an infrared enhancement of the GW spectrum, characterized by $\Omega_{\rm PT}\propto f^{1}$, in contrast to the previously assumed $\Omega_{\rm PT}\propto f^{3}$.
-The GW spectrum from the bulk flow model in the relativistic limit reads~\cite{Konstandin:2017sat}
+Subsequently, the collided parts were included into the analysis through the ``bulk flow'' model both at the analytical \cite{Jinno:2017fby,Megevand:2021juo} and numerical levels \cite{Konstandin:2017sat,Lewicki:2020jiv,Lewicki:2020azd,Cutting:2020nla}.
+The bulk flow model relies on assuming that the collided parts can still be regarded as infinitely thin and expand freely \cite{Jinno:2017fby}.
+Using conservation of the total bubble wall energy $E_{\rm wall}$, this implies that the bubble wall stress-energy momentum tensor in the radial direction decreases as \cite{Jinno:2017fby}